Huayangosaurus: Description

-Like other stegosaurians, Huayangosaurus was a quadrupedal herbivore with a small skull and a spiked tail.
-Like its more famous relative, Stegosaurus, Huayangosaurus bore the distinctive double row of plates that characterize all the stegosaurians.
+As with other stegosaurians, Huayangosaurus was a quadrupedal herbivore with a small skull and a spiked tail.
+Like Stegosaurus, Huayangosaurus bore the distinctive double row of plates that characterize all the stegosaurians.
 These plates rose vertically along its arched back.
 In Huayangosaurus, the plates were more spike-like than in Stegosaurus.
 Like Stegosaurus, however, it bore two pairs of long spikes extending horizontally near the end of its tail.

 Huayangosaurus had several types of osteoderms.
 On its neck, back, and tail were two rows of paired small vertical plates and spikes.
 On the rear of the tail, pairs of spikes were present forming the so-called "thagomizer", a defensive weapon.
 Each flank had a row of smaller osteoderms, culminating in a long shoulder spine in front, curving to the rear.

 Huayangosaurus was one of the smallest known stegosaurians, at just 4 m in length and 500 kg in body mass.